tanle9t2/G-Scores-Frontend/README.md

 - Ensure your backend API is accessible from within the Docker container (check CORS and network settings).
 - Adjust the port numbers if you are using a different development server port.

+## ‼️Important: At the time you're using it, the data may not have fully loaded yet.
 ## Link demo: https://gsocreapp.netlify.app/